Introduction to Checkboxes in Quorum

 CheckBehavior behavior box:SetBehavior(behavior)

-Now when you run the program, activating and causing to the checkbox to toggle on will cause the program to say and output that the box was checked.
-Toggling the checkbox off will cause the program to say and output that the box was unchecked.
+Now, when you run the program, activating the Checkbox will make the program say and output that the box was checked.
+Toggling the Checkbox off will make the program say and output that the box was unchecked.

 In the next tutorial, we will discuss Radio Buttons, which describes how to use Radio Buttons.